 During the Dark Time

-The facility dark time, the timeframe without any user operations, is when the present-day ALS storage ring will be removed and a new ring built and commissioned in its place.
-Storage-ring removal and installation is expected to take approximately nine months, followed by storage-ring commissioning.
+The facility’s dark time, the timeframe without any user operations, is when the present-day ALS storage ring will be removed and a new ring built and commissioned in its place.
+Storage-ring removal and installation during this time will be longer than originally expected due to preparation of the site and storage-ring commissioning.
 Bend-magnet beamlines will be moved and some beamline upgrades will be performed, and beamline commissioning will begin.
+Please check back for more details on this as we continue to work on the schedule.
+In total, the dark time is currently expected to last at least two years.

 What to Expect